davidjbradshaw/iframe-resizer/packages/README.md

 This package is an alpha release of version 5 of _iframe-resizer_ for the production version see the [iframe-resizer](https://www.npmjs.com/package/iframe-resizer) package.

+This version has an unstable API and should not be used on production sites.

 Alpha version 5 docs: http://iframe-resizer.com/.

 ---